Stacy Roest

 Stacy Roest (born March 15, 1974) is a Canadian former professional hockey player who played five seasons in the National Hockey League (NHL) for the Detroit Red Wings and Minnesota Wild.

 Playing career

 He played the final nine seasons of his playing career with the Rapperswil-Jona Lakers of the National League A, the top league in Switzerland.
 He played in the Western Hockey League, the American Hockey League and the National Hockey League.

 He captained Team Canada at the Spengler Cup in 2012.

-He is currently Director of Player Development for the Tampa Bay Lightning of the National Hockey League, along with being the Lightning's Assistant General Manager and the General Manager of the Syracuse Crunch.
+Roest served as the Director of Player Development for the Tampa Bay Lightning of the National Hockey League from 2013–2025, along with being the Lightning's Assistant General Manager and the General Manager of the Syracuse Crunch from 2019–2025.